Gravebot/Gravebot/README.md

 - `!join` *invitation link* - Joins the server the bot is invited to
 - `!urban` *search terms* - Returns the summary of the first matching search result from Urban Dictionary
 - `!wiki` *search terms* - Returns the summary of the first matching search result from Wikipedia
-- `!yt` *video tags* - Gets a video from Youtube matching the given tags
+- `!youtube` *video tags* - Gets a video from Youtube matching the given tags
 - `!wolfram` *query* - Query Wolfram Alpha for almost anything

 #### Information:
-- `!avatar` *@Username* - Responds with the Avatar of the user, if no user is written, the avatar of the sender
+- `!avatar` *@username* - Responds with the avatar of the user, if no user is written, the avatar of the sender
 - `!serverinfo` - Gives information about the server
 - `!serverlist` - Lists all the servers the bot is connected to
 - `!servers` - Lists how many servers, channels and users the bot is connected to